Thanksgiving

 A U.S. Army serviceman in a turkey costume leads the Kabul Satellite Turkey Chase 10K Run on Thanksgiving Day 2011.

 Though golf and auto racing are in their off-seasons on Thanksgiving, there are events in those sports that take place on Thanksgiving weekend.
-The Turkey Night Grand Prix is an annual automobile race that takes place at various venues in southern California on Thanksgiving night;[107] due in part to the fact that this is after the NASCAR Cup Series and IndyCar Series have finished their seasons, it allows some of the top racers in the United States to participate.
-In golf, Thanksgiving weekend was the traditional time of the Skins Game from 1983 to 2008.[108]
+The Turkey Night Grand Prix is an annual automobile race that takes place at various venues in southern California on Thanksgiving night;[111] due in part to the fact that this is after the NASCAR Cup Series and IndyCar Series have finished their seasons, it allows some of the top racers in the United States to participate.
+In golf, Thanksgiving weekend was the traditional time of the Skins Game from 1983 to 2008,[112] a tradition that was later revived in the form of The Match, a sports entertainment tournament held most years on or near Thanksgiving since 2018.[113]

 The world championship pumpkin chunking contest was held in early November in Delaware and televised each Thanksgiving on Science Channel, but the event was mired in liability disputes following injuries at the events in the 2010s; it has been held only once since 2016,[114] a 2019 contest in Illinois that had far fewer competitors and ran a financial loss.[115]